georgehu2004/ProgrammingWithAPurposeCoursera/README.md

 # ProgrammingWithAPurposeCoursera
-Computer Science: Computer Science: Programming with a Purpose (Coursera course by Princeton University)
+Computer Science: Programming with a Purpose (Coursera course by Princeton University)